The Wizard (D.C. Thomson)

 The Wizard was launched as a weekly British story paper on 22 September 1922, published by D. C. Thomson & Co.
-It was merged with The Rover in September 1963, becoming Rover and Wizard.
-The last issue of the original Wizard was number 1,970; Rover and Wizard continued until the Wizard name was dropped — becoming The Rover in August 1969.
+It was merged with The Rover in November 1963, becoming Rover and Wizard.
+The last issue of the original Wizard was number 1,970; Rover and Wizard continued until the Wizard name was dropped in August 1969, and the paper renamed The Rover.

 The Wizard was relaunched as a comic book on 14 February 1970, and continued until 10 June 1978.